chinokikiss/GSV-TTS-Lite/README_EN.md

 To facilitate integration for developers, **GSV-TTS-Lite** features a significantly streamlined code architecture and is available on PyPI as the `gsv-tts-lite` library, supporting one-click installation via `pip`.

+The currently supported languages are Chinese, Japanese, and English.
+The available models include v2pro and v2proplus.
 ## Performance Comparison

 > [!NOTE]